-Modern Slavery Statement 2021
+Modern Slavery Statement 2022

-July 2020 - June 2021
+July 2021 - June 2022

-Built Modern Slavery Statement FY 2021
+Built Modern Slavery Statement FY 2022

 Built is a national diversified general contractor operating across Australia, with two overseas satellite offices in New Zealand and the United Kingdom.
-Built works across all major property sectors including commercial office, retail, residential, hotels and hospitality to health and aged care, education, defence, data centres, entertainment & recreation and transport.
-Built's core area of operation is building construction, including fitout and refurbishment, development & small works.
+Built works across all major property sectors including commercial office, retail, residential, hotels and hospitality to health and aged care, education, government and transport.
+Built's core area of operation is building construction, including fitout and refurbishment.

-This Modern Slavery Statement (MSS) is prepared pursuant to the Modern Slavery Act 2018 ("Act") and sets out the actions taken to assess and address modern slavery and human trafficking risks in our business and supply chain for the financial year ending 30 June 2021.
+This Modern Slavery Statement (MSS) is prepared pursuant to the Australian Modern Slavery Act 2018 (Australian Act) and UK Modern Slavery Act 2015 (UK Act) and sets out the actions taken to assess and address modern slavery and human trafficking risks in our business and supply chain for the financial year ending 30 June 2022.